RabinaRoka/Data-Visualization/ReadMe.txt

 ##D3 lets you label a graph element, such as a bar, using the SVG text element.

 Like the rect element, a text element needs to have x and y attributes, to place it on the SVG.
 It also needs to access the data to display those values.

+##A tooltip shows more information about an item on a page when the user hovers over that item.
+There are several ways to add a tooltip to a visualization.
+This challenge uses the SVG title element.

+title pairs with the text() method to dynamically add data to the bars